fishoil/API_finalProject_notes/README.md

 ## Table of Contents
 - Installation
-- Usage
---API Endpoints
+- API Endpoints
---Sample Requests and Responses
+- Sample Requests and Responses

 ## Installation
 This API uses .NET and three different nuget packages: